SvenGroot/Ookii.CommandLine.Cpp/docs/Tutorial.md

 `parse()` method is what you will call to parse your generated arguments.

 Of course, we need to run the script and add the generated output file to the build.
-You could do this manually, but it's much better to add this to the build.
+You could do this manually, but it's much better to do this as part of the build.
 When using CMake, this can be done using the `find_program` and `add_custom_command` commands.
 Remove the existing `add_executable` command, and add the following to your CMakeLists.txt file:

 ```cmake
 find_program(POWERSHELL_PATH NAMES pwsh NO_PACKAGE_ROOT_PATH NO_CMAKE_PATH NO_CMAKE_ENVIRONMENT_PATH NO_CMAKE_SYSTEM_PATH NO_CMAKE_FIND_ROOT_PATH)